nextras/orm/docs/config-nette.md

 			- addModifier(modifier, [@myservice, parseMethod])
 ```

 Orm allows injecting dependencies into your entities.
-This is dependency provider responsibility, feel free provide custom implementation:
+This is the dependency provider's responsibility; feel free to provide a custom implementation:

 ```neon
 services:
 	nextras.orm.dependencyProvider: MyApp\DependencyProvider
 ```

-Orm setups all internal services as autowired.
-This may be toggled by `autowiredInternalServices` option.
+Orm sets up all internal services as autowired.
+This may be toggled by the `autowiredInternalServices` option.
 This may be useful, especially when the Orm extension is used multiple times.
 The `connection` option allows specifying the related connection instance.

 ```neon
 extensions: